 Once you start using them, the differences really become apparent.
 For instance, Roku’s home screen shows the channels that you have installed and its menu on the left side, so it’s easy to find what you want.

 Roku’s search features also make it easy to find specific content — such as by director, actor or genre — and its “my feed” feature allows you to keep track of new episodes and other content.
 Plus, it’s easy to add channels to Roku, and you can organize your channels so that your favorite ones are easier to access.
+Be sure to check our guide on how to add local channels on Roku.

 Overall, Roku’s interface is simpler, and its search function is more advanced.
 It’s also more neutral in what it shows you, whereas Firestick tends to put more emphasis on what’s available on Amazon Prime Video.